 9. PennySaver USA

 Maybe, back in the day, you picked up a free PennySaver newspaper from the newspaper stands at the street corner or grocery store.
-Now, they have moved online, and you can find local deals by entering your zip code.
+Now, they have moved to online classified ads, and you can find local deals by entering your zip code.

 They still publish a printed edition as well.